What Is Email Hosting: Explanation for Beginners

 • If you don’t need to send large volumes of emails, you can go with email hosting (e.g. Google Workspace) and an email client (e.g. Gmail or Outlook) to handle your daily business communication.

-• If your email needs are simple and you want to use only one tool, some email hosting providers like ProtonMail or FastMail come with a built-in email client, allowing you to manage everything in one place.
+• If your email needs are simple and you want to only use one tool, some email hosting providers like ProtonMail or FastMail come with a built-in email client, allowing you to manage everything in one place.

 Email hosting vs Web hosting